 - How many people did I reach out to?

 - What did I say which may have led to the wrong response?

 - Is my network big enough (do I know enough people?)

 - How was my attitude?
-Did I sound confident and inquisitive or did I come across as negative, bitter, pathetic, etc.
+Did I sound confident and inquisitive or did I come across as negative or desperate?

-- Are you a “fit” within the company you are applying.
+- Are you a “fit” within the company you are applying to?
 It isn’t just about skills.

 It isn’t easy to find the hiring manager, but be persistent.